w3c/csvw/examples/conditional-matching-in-occupational-listing-hierarchy.md

 This time I want to trigger a one template if the Occupation is a main category (e.g. Code = `15-1199.00`), else I want to trigger a different category.
 A main category is denoted with the final two digits of the code being `00`.

 *(Aside 3: of course, as these two files are likely to be packaged together, I could have had just a single metadata description describing BOTH resources!)*

-*(Aside 4: I've assumed that the conditional match is assessed against the entire row; whilst it's not impossible to deal with, I note that the need to potentially escape fields to count the columns is an added complexity!)*

 Here's the metadata description for the resource: